497363983/dry-lab/README.md

-# A document for dry lab in iGEM
+# A knowledge base for dry lab in iGEM

 <div>